betaghIEEE/DevoteApp-Training/Devote/notes.md

 Notice the toggle onRecieve listener / action listens for an object will change from item.
 If such a condition is triggered, then this closure tries to save the view context.
 In other words, this listener responds with a publish action.
 Now is a good time to commit to the repository as we are about to change the Content View.

+This effort involves creating a List Row Item and Checkbox Style.

+Notice that we can do this with a preview for the List Row Item, but we need a constant for item.

+Also notice, Xcode fusses over .animation(.default) in the Checkbox style.
+What do we do?

 # Chapter 8 - Learn How to Create a Custom Visual Effect in SwiftUI

+This effect that we add utilizes the following:
+    1. Blend mode  - SwiftUI Modifier
+    2. Blur effect - SwiftUI Modifer

 # Chapter 9 - Dealing with UX and Sound Design